Every U.S. President Who Survived An Assassination Attempt

 Abraham Lincoln, 1861

 Abraham Lincoln's murder at Ford's Theatre at the close of the Civil War was one of the most tragic moments in United States history.
-However, Smithsonian points out that it wasn't the first time someone tried to assassinate the man who would one day be known as "the Great Emancipator."
+However, that wasn't the first time someone tried to assassinate the man who would one day be known as "the Great Emancipator."
 In 1860, the election of a known abolitionist to the White House was a source of massive controversy, causing tensions between the Northern and Southern states to reach a fever pitch.
 President-elect Lincoln was due to assume the presidency in early 1861, and after a touching farewell to his home state of Illinois, he hopped on a train to Washington, with a scheduled stopover in Baltimore.
 What Lincoln didn't realize was that in Baltimore a man named Cypriano Ferrandini (and at least one associate) was planning to murder him.

 Luckily, the terrorist plot was sussed out by police detective Allan Pinkerton, who warned the Lincoln family.
 Lincoln wanted to stop in Baltimore anyway, but his wife convinced him to skip it, leading to the Lincoln family hiding out in Washington's Willard Hotel, as pictured above, until Lincoln was finally inaugurated on March 4.